-Hopes of blockbuster sales for Homefront faded soon after the game shipped March 15.
-The game garnered a disappointing score averaging about 70 out of 100 from critics surveyed by Metacritic, a website that aggregates game reviews.
-A score of 80 is traditionally considered the minimum required for a "shooter" game such as Homefront to become a commercial success.
+The game garnered a relatively weak average score of 72 out of 100 from 28 reviews by Tuesday afternoon, according to Metacritic, a site that aggregates reviews.
+A score of 80 is considered the minimum required for a "shooter" game such as Homefront to be commercially successful.